kubedb/cli/docs/guides/redis/custom-config/using-custom-config.md

 ## Overview

-Redis allows  configure database via a configuration file.
+Redis allows configuration via a config file.
 When redis docker image starts, it executes `redis-server` command.
 If we provide a `.conf` file directory as an argument of this command, Redis server will use configuration specified in the file.
 To know more about configuring Redis see [here](https://redis.io/topics/config).

-At first, you have to create a config file named `redis.conf` with your desired configurations.
+At first, you have to create a config file named `redis.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume in `spec.configSource` section while creating Redis crd.
-KubeDB will mount this volume into `/usr/local/etc/redis` directory of the database pod and the `redis.conf` file path will be sent as an argument of `redis-server` command.
+KubeDB will mount this volume into `/usr/local/etc/redis` directory of the pod and the `redis.conf` file path will be sent as an argument of `redis-server` command.

 In this tutorial, we will configure `databases` and `maxclients` via a custom config file.
 We will use configMap as volume source.